 This week, Tesla announced it had closed an acquisition of DeepScale, which uses artificial intelligence to help a vehicle’s autonomous driving capabilities better “see” what’s around it.
 According to Fortune, DeepScale is Tesla’s largest acquisition to date, and pundits are speculating on where Tesla may deploy DeepScale’s technology but most assume it will be incorporated into Tesla’s Autopilot.

-So, you’ve made your way through a client crisis.
+So, you’ve made your way through a crisis.
 Now what?
 Check out our blog post on post-crisis tips for measuring the calm after the storm.